Sherlock Book Reviews - The Further Memoirs of Sherlock Holmes

 We can never get too much Holmes and Watson, and stories written with the respect, affection, and expertise that Caiden has for this evergreen pair will please even the most discerning Sherlockian.
 Highly recommended.

-The Further Memoirs of Sherlock Holmes is available from this site ahead of publication and pre-order from all good bookstores such as Barnes and Noble.
+The Further Memoirs of Sherlock Holmes is available from this site with a contribution to our good causes.